-If you think about it, pinecones are a natural for your winter home decor:
+If you think about it, pinecones are a natural for your winter home decor, both inside and outside:

 They Never Go Out Of Style

-BTW, that olive bucket FULL to the brim with pinecones in the first photo?
+That olive bucket FULL to the brim with pinecones?
+Not so much.
 I stuffed grocery bags in the bottom and the pinecones are only about four inches deep.